-Persons subject to this Ordinance who are not significant industrial users, as defined herein, may also be required to install control manholes or sampling chambers in conformance with the provisions of this section, upon the direction of the ~~District's~~ Executive Director.
+Persons subject to this Ordinance who are not significant industrial users, as defined herein, may also be required to install control manholes or sampling chambers in conformance with the provisions of this section, upon the direction of the Executive Director.

 Persons subject to this requirement of the Ordinance, who represent that this requirement cannot be reasonably complied with, may set forth said representations in writing to the Executive Director and be given an opportunity to be heard regarding said representations.
-The Executive Director shall serve pursuant to Article IX, Section 2 of this Ordinance written notice of the District's determination make a determination, in writing to the person, granting leave from this requirement upon proof that compliance cannot be reasonably obtained, or dismissing said representations as unfounded.
+The Executive Director shall serve pursuant to Article IX, Section 2 of this Ordinance written notice of the District's determination granting leave from this requirement upon proof that compliance cannot be reasonably obtained, or dismissing said representations as unfounded.